 The Law on Personal Data Protection – A Few Guidelines On How To Get Compliant

-In our previous blog post, Basic Concepts of The Law on Personal Data Protection In Serbia, we explained when the new Law applies, what is personal data and what are the principles and legal grounds for personal data processing.
+In our previous blog post, Basic Concepts of The Law on Personal Data Protection In Serbia, we explained when the Law applies, what is personal data and what are the principles and legal grounds for personal data processing.
 In this blog, we will cover the technical measures of personal data protection, the Data Protection Officer, and the rights of the data subject.

 If needed, the controller has to be able to demonstrate to have acted in compliance with this legal requirement.

-Even though it may seem that the above-mentioned provision is imprecise, the Law actually follows the approach of the General Data Protection Regulation (GDPR) which takes into account the more and more rapid technological progress as well as various areas in which the personal data processing takes place.
+Even though it may seem that the above-mentioned provision is imprecise, the Law actually follows the approach of the General Data Protection Regulation (GDPR) which takes into account the more and more rapid technological progress as well as various areas in which personal data processing takes place.
 That is the reason why the Law hesitantly specifies in detail what are the “technical, organizational and personnel measures” that the controller should implement.

 Once the protection measures have been implemented, they should not be seen as permanent and unchangeable.
 On the contrary, the controller should assess and update them, if needed.